SchrodingerandDoraemon/Notes/Java/antra_java.md

 RetentionPolicy.SOURCE – makes the annotation to be discarded by the compiler but annotation processors can read them

-RetentionPolicy.CLASS – indicates that the annotation is added to the class file but not accessible through reflection
+RetentionPolicy.CLASS – indicates that the annotation is added to the class file(.class) but not accessible through reflection

 RetentionPolicy.RUNTIME –Annotations are recorded in the class file by the compiler and retained by the JVM at runtime so that they can be read reflectively